-To celebrate the first of the winter squash that arrived at the farmers market, and to mark the holiday, I added the heat of jalapeños to a traditional recipe we share with friends every Jewish New Year throughout the rest of the cold winter season. —Bevi
+To celebrate the appearance of the winter squash that arrive at the farmers market, and to mark the holiday season, I add the heat of jalapeños to a traditional recipe we share with friends starting with the Jewish New Year throughout the rest of the cold winter season. —Bevi

 Lightly crunched tops of roasting butternut squash, emitting an incredible aroma throughout the kitchen, make a perfect side on their own; however, this recipe tops off with a jalapeño poaching liquid simmered down to a syrup, making a spicy-sweet, soft-crunchy side, with little bits of the candied jalapeño sprinkled throughout.
 The poaching liquid is so simple and delicious, I found it works nicely with a number of recipes; a wonderful staple to have on hand. —lapadia

 For the Candied Jalapeño Peppers